aws-samples/tgb-alb-multiple-eks-clusters/README.md

 Alternatively you can use [Security Group for Pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).
 For simplicity it is not demonstrated here.

-Verify that targets are now `Healthy`.
+Verify that the targets are now `Healthy`.

 ```bash
 aws elbv2 describe-target-health --target-group-arn ${TargetGroup1ARN}  --query "TargetHealthDescriptions[*].TargetHealth" --output text